kingaa/sbied/prep/logistics.md

 and everyone is expected to listen to and engage with, the contributions of the other group members.

 1. **Keeper.**
-   The Keeper is responsible for keeping time, and keeping track of the various online resources that are in play, including the lecture notes, the videos, monitoring the Slack channel, and helping the group with the Zoom controls.
+   The Keeper is responsible for keeping time, keeping track of the group's goals, and keeping the group focused and running smoothly and happily.
-   The Keeper's job is to keep the group apprised of the time, of relevant Slack activity, and to be able to quickly and unobtrusively help the group navigate the online tools.
+   It's only a happy group that does good work.
+   As Keeper, pay attention to making sure everyone is getting their needs met, everyone is able to contribute, and that the group is not losing sight of its goals.
 1. **Taker.**
    The Taker takes notes on the group's activities.
    What questions are being addressed?